-Smashing Pumpkins is an alternative rock band originally from Chicago, United States, whose history includes 11 studio albums over more than 30 years of existence.
-From its origins in the late eighties until 2021 the band has gone through several changes in its formation, but always fronted by the leader of the group, Billy Corgan.
+Smashing Pumpkins is an alternative rock band originally from Chicago, United States.
+Their history spans through over more than 30 years and 11 studio albums.
+From their beginning in the late eighties until 2021, the band has gone through several line-up changes, with frontman, Billy Corgan as the only permanent member.

-We will also review side projects, such as Zwan, Billy Corgan soloist and the Jimmy Chamberlin Complex.
+In this post, we will also review other side projects, such as the band Zwan, Billy Corgan’s solo output and the Jimmy Chamberlin Complex project.

 The Smashing Pumpkins’ history can be split into two: their first era, when they enjoined their most significant success, which started in 1988 and ended in the year 2000.

 A few years later, in 2006, frontman Billy Corgan revived The Smashing Pumpkins.
 The band has remained active until today, with different musicians being part of a not-so-stable lineup.

 First Era of the Smashing Pumpkins: from 1988 to 2000

 1991: Gish, Debut LP

 1995.
 Mellon Collie and The Infinite Sadness.
 Double album, multiplatinum